channinghambric/channinghambric.github.io/_pages/cv.md

 ## Presentations

 - **November 2025**
-  Hambric, C. E., Middleton, E. L., & Kumar, A. A. (2024). *Computational Perspectives on Semantic Fluency Impairments in People with Aphasia* Poster, 66th Annual Meeting of the Psychonomic Society.
+  Hambric, C. E., Middleton, E. L., & Kumar, A. A. (2024). *Computational Perspectives on Semantic Fluency Impairments in People with Aphasia*.
+Poster, 66th Annual Meeting of the Psychonomic Society.
 - **July 2025**
   Hambric, C. E., Holmes, K. J., & Kumar, A. A. (2025). *Are object state changes represented during language comprehension?
 A non-replication and extension.* Poster, 47th Annual Meeting of the Cognitive Science Society.
 - **July 2025**